mollysiebecker/portfolio/README.md

 # Data Science Portfolio

 Welcome!
-I'm Molly, a data scientist with a background in education.
+I'm Molly, a data scientist with a background in education and mathematics.
 This repo highlights selected projects that demonstrate my skills in data analysis, modeling, and storytelling.

 ### 🔍 Featured Projects